Buy all ingredients right below the recipe

 - 3Toast the sesame seeds and chop the spring onion.

-- 6Heat the dashi base for the ramen.
+- 6Heat the dashi base for ramen.